The Four-Season Pantry

 - And for the "Winter Solstice Menu" from her workshop, just Click Here.

-You may notice that different times of year offer very different, but equally interesting, choices.
+You may notice that opposing times of year offer very different, but equally interesting, choices.
 Working backward from the ingredient you need will map out the steps to put a given item on your table.

 For instance, garlic bulbs are planted in the fall and harvested around the end of July in the next year.
 They can be live-stored, depending on the variety, until the next harvest.
-Strawberries are usually started from transplants in the spring or sometimes in the fall, and begin producing the following year.
+Strawberries are usually started from transplants in the spring or sometimes into the fall, and begin producing the following year.
 They have a short fresh harvest window, but can be preserved through solar dehydrating or canning/bottling.
 Tomatoes are started indoors in early spring and produce fruit from mid-summer until frost.
 Canned or dehydrated tomatoes can be a menu backbone for much of the year if you preserve enough.
 Just knowing what is in season for your locale can help shape your menus to take advantage of what is available now, to plan for what is coming on, and to provide for the winter months by appropriate preservation methods.
 And by "appropriate" you may note that we have left out energy-sucking refrigerators and freezers.
 These large appliances use more energy than what the food inside them can supply in calories.

 Redundancy: It works in engineering, and it works in cooking too!

 Part of eating seasonally is being willing to substitute ingredients in your recipes.
 For example, onions are a base ingredient in much of our cooking, but "onion" covers a wide range of possibilities.
 Check out our Alliums Year-Round chart from Larisa's workshop, "Eating Year-Round from the Garden", to see our many available options.
-We have "multiple redundancy" so that we never really run out.
+We have "multiple redundancy" so that we never run out.

 Need all of the details?